All Episodes

 So before you have to hop off the call, there's two things I want to do.

-I want to ask you a little bit about the um the Tourette situation specifically, and I want to also show that um that compilation video that we used with the uh and during the press conference as well, uh, and get a couple of your your thoughts on that.
+And I want to also show that compilation video that we used during the press conference as well and get a couple of your thoughts on that.

-One angle is like you mentioned, oh, because he helped you, then you know, you're helping him.
+One angle is, like you mentioned, oh, because he helped you, then, you know, you're helping him.

-That's that was sort of her stance, if I remember correctly from season one.
+You know, that was sort of her stance, if I remember correctly from season one.

-So there's a lot there, just a couple quick things.
+So there's a lot there.

-Never once pardon me.
+Never once or twice.

 Pardon me for being presumptuous about that.